 The late Prime Minister Rabin stated that should a peace treaty including a significant withdrawal on the Golan Heights be negotiated with Syria, the proposed treaty will be put to a national referendum before it is signed.

-In December 1995, Syria agreed to resume the negotiations without preconditions and with elements of flexibility in the form of those negotiations.
-The Syrians decided not to raise the level of negotiators to a political level, but to empower and increase the authority of Ambassador Mualem and give him and his colleagues a larger mandate, both in terms of substance and in terms of atmosphere.
-The Syrians agreed now to deal with those elements that make up the notion of full peace: quality of peace, normalization, water.
+In December 1995, Syria agreed to resume negotiations without preconditions and with some flexibility.
+The Syrians decided not to elevate the negotiators to a political level, but to empower Ambassador Mualem and his colleagues by giving them a broader mandate, both in substance and in tone.
+The Syrians have now agreed to address the elements that define full peace: the quality of peace, normalization, and water.
 Two rounds of Syrian-Israeli peace talks were conducted under U.S. auspices at the Aspen Institute's Wye River Conference Center in December 1995 and January 1996, focusing on both security and other issues.
-The discussions were highly detailed and comprehensive in scope.
+The discussions were highly detailed and comprehensive.

 The discussion of security arrangements identified important areas of conceptual agreement and convergence.
-Not unexpectedly, it also revealed differences of substance or perspective.
-Ideas for dealing with some of the differences were referred to leaderships in Israel and Syria for consideration.
+As expected, it also revealed differences in substance or perspective.
+Ideas for addressing some of the differences were referred to leadership in Israel and Syria for consideration.

 All participants in this session agreed that it had significantly advanced the discussion of key issues in a future peace treaty, and clarified each side's views and needs.
 They agreed that the talks laid a solid basis for further discussions.

 Although there have been no direct talks since January 1996, former Prime Minister Benjamin Netanyahu repeatedly called upon Syria to return to the negotiating table, without preconditions.
-American businessman and Netanyahu confidante Ronald Lauder reportedly negotiated a deal in 1998 to exchange the Golan Heights for peace.
+American businessman and Netanyahu confidant Ronald Lauder reportedly negotiated a 1998 deal to exchange the Golan Heights for peace.
 Netanyahu denied he had agreed to the arrangement.

 The guidelines of the government established by Prime Minister Ehud Barak in July 1999 said: "The Government will resume the negotiations with Syria with a view toward concluding a peace treaty therewith -- full peace that bolsters the security of Israel, grounded in UN Security Council Resolutions 242 and 338 and on the existence of a normal relationship between two neighboring states, living side by side in peace.
 The peace treaty with Syria will be submitted for approval in a referendum."

-On December 8, 1999, President Clinton announced that Prime Minister Barak and President Assad agreed that the Israel-Syrian peace negotiations would be resumed from the point that they were halted since January 1996.
-The talks were launched at a summit meeting with President Clinton in Washington on December 15, with Prime Minister Barak and Syrian Foreign Minister Farouk a-Shara, followed by a round of unsuccessful talks held in Shepherdstown, West Virginia from January 3-11, 2000 during which Clinton presented the parties with a draft peace treaty.
+On December 8, 1999, President Clinton announced that Prime Minister Barak and President Assad agreed to resume the Israel-Syrian peace negotiations at the point they were halted in January 1996.
+The talks were launched at a summit meeting with President Clinton in Washington on December 15, with Prime Minister Barak and Syrian Foreign Minister Farouk a-Shara, followed by a round of unsuccessful talks held in Shepherdstown, West Virginia, from January 3-11, 2000, during which Clinton presented the parties with a draft peace treaty.

 In April 2007, Prime Minister Ehud Olmert emphasized that although Israel is interested in peace with Syria, that country continues to be part of the axis of evil and a force that encourages terror in the entire Middle East.